huythinhnguyen/2wheel_lite_sim/devlog.md

+### 09/11/22:
+- Need to build the Trainer.
+Run a sample Traning on a simplified phase 1 mode to see if it works!
+- Spend some time to think of the IID tracking

 ### 09/10/22:
 - Kinda finished with the the sensorimotor control.
 Go back when feel better. --> Need to think of a new loop that can track IID to a constant value.
 Or even better.
 Track both IID and onset distance.
 - Now I'm focusing on rebuilding the Reinforcement Learning setup

 ### 09/04/22:
 - Quick observation of the Unified Loop: The factor is bias toward the avoid side.